Navy veteran. Hospital pianist. Spine surgeon.

 Vancouver Clinic’s Dr. Nelson Saldua is a well-regarded and experienced orthopedic surgeon and Navy veteran.
 As a spine specialist, he performs some of the trickier operations in medicine, working mere millimeters away from nerves that control the body’s every movement.
 His patients are frequently suffering when they are referred to him with bulging discs, narrowed spinal canals, and other conditions.
 After surgery, they use words like “pain-free,” “amazed,” and “night-and-day” difference.

-“I joined the Navy at age 24 and had no idea what I was getting myself into,” the now 44-year-old said.
+“I joined the Navy at age 24 and had no idea what I was getting myself into,” he said.
 “The world was a different place in 1998.
 You thought to yourself the odds you’ll be in harm’s way are not great.”

 “We were essentially operating in a tent on wooden tables in austere conditions,” he said.
 “You want to be particular, but you can still do surgery.
 It’s taught me to be more flexible with whatever circumstances or scenarios I’m in.”